mom-challenge/satellite-config/README.md

 2. How can we trace the lineage of these artifacts? (e.g., know that `report_v1.1.md` is derived from `system_config_v1.1.json` and `ontology_v1.1.owl`).
 3. If `REQ001` in `requirements.csv` changes its value (e.g., max mass reduced to 340 kg), how does this impact existing configurations and their reports?
 How are these versions managed?

-## Goal

-Think about the relationships between these files and the implications of changes.
-What kind of tools, workflows, or data representations would help manage this complexity, ensure consistency, and maintain clear traceability across these diverse engineering artifacts?